provided-space/provided-library/README.md

 This feature guaratees that the library can only be loaded within an Provided environment.
 We highly recommend using this together with string encryption in order to prevent a decryption procedure from third-party.

+### Microsoft Login
+Enhance your users experience by logging in via Microsoft services and restoring previous sessions with refresh tokens.
+This will spin up a local webserver on the users machine to process the response and provide your software with all required parameters.

 Please note that the availability of these features may depend on the specific licensing agreement for Provided.

 ## Inclusion